Community Oriented Policing Unit

 Citizen Police Academy students

-The names of the selected candidates are then placed on a
+The names of the selected candidates are placed in the class until the maximum number is reached.
+Remaining applicants are then placed on a

 waiting list.
 Enrollment is limited to approximately thirty